Airfare 101: Find the Lowest Fares

 - Earn miles on every flight (in as few accounts as possible).
 It only takes a minute or two to add your frequent flyer information to your reservation.
 Don't forgo the opportunity to get free miles—there is always a way to get some value from them.
 And because you can earn miles for your flights with your choice of many different frequent flyer programs, you can concentrate your mileage earning in just a few frequent flyer accounts, rather than spreading them out across many different programs.
 Earn Miles for Every Flight (In as Few Accounts as Possible).

 - Get free travel insurance and bonus reward points by booking your trip with the right credit card.
-As discussed in our "Simple Plan", the Chase Sapphire Reserve is a good option.
-More advanced travelers, who are comfortable using their credit card points for frequent flyer tickets, may want to use the Citi Prestige, Amex Gold, or Amex Platinum card to earn some additional reward points, even though they will miss out on the extra travel insurance benefits.
+If you are using the Chase combo, the Sapphire Reserve is a good option.
+More advanced travelers, who are comfortable using their credit card points for frequent flyer tickets, may want to use the Amex Platinum or Citi Prestige to earn some additional reward points.
 Best Credit Cards for Travel Spending.

 - If you are buying tickets for more than one person at a time, you may need to make multiple reservations.
-If there are not enough of a cheaper ticket “class” available for all the passengers on a single reservation, the airline will charge the higher price for every passenger, rather than selling you a mix of the remaining lower priced tickets and the additional higher priced ones.
+If there are not enough of a cheaper ticket “class” available for all the passengers on a single reservation, the airline will charge the higher price for every passenger.
 You’ll save money by splitting your reservation up, so that you can book at least some of your tickets at the lower rate.

 - Price and schedule aren’t everything, don’t neglect comfort.
 If there are several different good flight options, choose the one that is likely to be more comfortable.
-Several websites help you find the information to evaluate the comfort of your different flight options.
+Several websites help you find the information to evaluate the comfort of each different flight option.
 Choosing Flights Based on Comfort.

 blog comments powered by Disqus